MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/automatically-create-update-records.md

 The rules are run in the order they are listed in the rule items list.
 If the incoming activity matches the condition specified in the rule item one, the case is created and the rest of the rule items are not evaluated.
 If more than one rule item exists for a rule, you can reorder the rule items.

-## Use activity monitor to review and track the rules
+## Use activity monitor to review and track rules

 [!include[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]